 Nic is an internationally successful vocal coach and podcaster based in the UK.
 She runs a thriving coaching practice providing voice, speech and communication training to podcasters, actors, comedians, public speakers, business professionals via 1-2-1 sessions, group workshops, and residential retreats.

 She is the founder of Voice & Accent Hub group on Facebook, a 5000 + community of fellow voice geeks and she writes/hosts The Voice Coach Podcast offering even more spoken voice training.
 Nic also co-presents the award-winning, Voiceover Social podcast, offering insights into the voice over and audio world.
+She is also a book author, On The Mic, is the ultimate book for voiceover artists, podcasters, speakers and presenters.

 As a voice actor, Nic works internationally voicing commercial, corporate and character scripts with a client list including Tesco, NSPCC & the BBC.